mahdi-shafiei/STAT-4830/section/1/notes.md

 x = x - eta * x.grad
 ```

-This creates a *new* tensor `x` built from tracked operations.
-In a beginner loop, the next iteration typically fails because the gradient you expect to read from `x.grad` is no longer populated.
+This creates a *new* `x` and replaces the original tracked variable.
+PyTorch only fills `.grad` for the original variable you told it to track, so after the replacement, `x.grad` is empty in the next step.

 A tiny failing example: